Some posts contain compensated links. Please read this disclaimer for more info.

 And what a pearl she is!
 Founded in the 7th century as Ragusa, Dubrovnik has a rich and colourful history.
 The city’s independence and reputation for trade lies at the core of its proud history.
 The Dubrovnik Republic of Ragusa was founded in 1358 and continued until 1808.
 This longevity was made possible by expertly balancing interests of bigger powers surrounding the city, especially the Ottoman and Venetian Empire.
 It abolished slavery several hundred years before the birth of the United States.
 Some even claim that Dubrovnik was the first state to recognise the United States back in 1776.

 A UNESCO World Heritage Site since 1979, the city came under siege in 1991 in the Homeland War.
 During this time, many of its famous orange-roof buildings were destroyed.
 Thankfully, the damage has been repaired.
 Dubrovnik is now enjoying a huge tourism boom.

 Ah, the walls!
-A million people walk the ancient outer walls of the old town each year.
+A million people walk the ancient outer walls of Old Town each year.
 Markedly, they remain as impregnable as they are impressive.
 Culture, history, tradition, adventure, food, wine, activities and fun – you’ll find it all in Dubrovnik.
 Let’s begin!

-When to visit a destination depends a lot on what you are looking to achieve, of course.
-And it is true that your Dubrovnik experience will be very different depending on what time of year you come.
-The city’s rapid rise in popularity means it’s absolutely packed in peak season.
-So much so that special counters were introduced to monitor how many people are entering the old town.
+When to visit a destination depends a lot on what you are looking to do.
+Also, it is true that your Dubrovnik experience will be very different depending on what time of the year you visit.
+The city’s rapid rise in popularity means it is absolutely packed in peak season.
+So much so that the city introduced special counters to monitor how many people are entering the historical centre.

 If crowds are not your thing, avoid July and August.
 Undeniably, May and early June, late September and October are much more pleasant in terms of numbers.
 And there’s the added bonus of a more temperate climate.